6 Ways to Connect with Senior Loved Ones When You Can’t Visit

 Show your loved one you’re thinking about them by sending a book you enjoyed or a puzzle you think they’d like.
 Maybe send them a few items to celebrate an upcoming holiday or house plants they could care for.
 If it’s something for their home, they can think of you every time they see it.

-If you’d like to find out more about how we support the social wellness of our residents at The Village at Gleannloch Farms, please reach out to us.
-We’re passionate about promoting their holistic well-being, and we’d be happy to provide more details.
+If you’d like to find out more about how we support the social wellness of residents at The Village at Gleannloch Farms, please reach out to us.
+We’re passionate about promoting seniors’ holistic well-being, and we’d be happy to provide more details.